usaid-cs/yesterday-i-learned/random.md

 - Kafka told his friend to have his works "to be burned unread" after he dies.
 His friend responded be publishing everything, citing Kafka might have had psycological issues that made him say such things.
 - There is an encyclopedia page dedicated to [Rihanna's forehead](http://uncyclopedia.wikia.com/wiki/Rihanna%27s_Forehead).
 - [Intel GPU firmware have been proprietary since skylake.](https://lists.freedesktop.org/archives/intel-gfx/2015-June/068167.html)
-- Sleeping Dogs was one of the greatest games you bothered to finish.
-The story, the setting, the knee-breaking action, driving while hopping from car to car.
 - Elon Musk once said along the lines of: [if you work 100-hour weeks and others work 40-hour weeks, then your chances of (he used the word "success", but it's probably more like "getting something done") is higher, if not 2.5x higher, than your competitors.](https://www.nextbigwhat.com/elon-musk-quotes-297/) You know that's 14-hour work days, right?
 You know people burn out, right?
+He said [120-hour work weeks (i.e. working 5 days straight every week) is bonkers](https://www.cnbc.com/2018/11/05/elon-musk-on-working-120-hours-a-week-youll-go-bonkers.html) though.
 - The most average person is [a 28-year old Han Chinese man](http://www.dailymail.co.uk/news/article-1362709/Typical-human-face-28-year-old-Chinese-man.html).
 - For \$15~100, you can buy mystery boxes on eBay, containing more than their value worth of trash.
 - There is no conceptual difference between using your power line for ethernet, and using your phone line for your DSL.
 The signals are just overlapped with vastly different frequencies (Hz vs MHz).
 Also, if you live in an apartment building, congrats!
 Everyone shares your local network!